-- · Enrollment must be approved by the Academic Appeals Committee - Individual academic plan will be created by the Academic Appeals Committee - Academic Appeals Committee will assign an advisor for the student to work with individually.
+- Enrollment must be approved by the Academic Appeals Committee - Individual academic plan will be created by the Academic Appeals Committee - Academic Appeals Committee will assign an advisor for the student to work with individually.

 A student on academic suspension II who maintains a 2.00 term GPA will be placed on scholastic probation for their next term of enrollment until their cumulative GPA is 2.00 or greater.
-A student who withdraws from all coursework while on academic suspension II will continue on academic suspension II for the next enrollment term.
+A student who sits out two terms or a student who enrolls and withdraws while on academic suspension II will continue on academic suspension II for the next approved term of enrollment.

 A student on academic suspension II whose term GPA is below 2.0 will be placed on academic dismissal.
-A student's transcript will depict Academic Dismissal, and future enrollment must be approved by the Vice President of Instruction and Student Services.
+A student's transcript will depict Academic Dismissal, and future enrollment must be approved by the Vice President of Instruction or Associate Vice President of Student Services.